HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 further_reads: [zendoo]
 ---

-In this article we will take a close look at transactions that move assets between different blockchains - more specifically sidechains.
+In this article, we will take a close look at transactions that move assets between different blockchains - more specifically a mainchain and its sidechains.
 Sidechains are blockchains interoperable with an existing mainchain.
 In order to transfer assets from one chain to another a special set of transactions is needed - cross-chain transactions.

-The way we structured this article follows the logic of a developer who wants to build a sidechains.
+The way we structured this article follows the process of a developer building a sidechain.
 First, the sidechain needs to be deployed.
 Next an address or account on the sidechain needs to be funded.
 The assets transferred to the sidechain can now be sent from one account to another within the sidechain.
 Finally, money can be transferred back to the mainchain.
 We will explain how all these actions can be performed, and what options a developer or user has, to trigger those actions.

-This article builds heavily on our article about [sidechains]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-expanding-blockchain-with-sidechains %}) from the first chapter.
+This article builds heavily on our article about [sidechains]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-expanding-blockchain-with-sidechains %}) in the first chapter.
 We recommend reading this article first, before getting into cross-chain transactions.
+The next section provides a quick recap of the sidechain article.

 ## The Zendoo Sidechain Construction

-This section provides a quick recap of the sidechain article in the first chapter.
-The Zendoo sidechain construction allows deploying an arbitrary number of sidechains on top of existing Bitcoin-based blockchains with only a moderate number modifications to the mainchain protocol.
-It provides an asymmetric peg between mainchain and its sidechains.
-Sidechains monitor events on the mainchain, but the main blockchain is agnostic to its sidechains.
+The Zendoo sidechain construction allows deploying an arbitrary number of sidechains on top of existing Bitcoin-based blockchains with a moderate number modifications to the mainchain protocol.
+Zendoo is based on an asymmetric peg between mainchain and its sidechains: sidechains monitor events on the mainchain, but the main blockchain is agnostic to its sidechains.

 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_D.jpg)
 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_M.jpg)

-This means forward transfers from main- to sidechain are much simpler to construct, than backward transfers returning assets to the mainchain.
+This means forward transfers from main- to sidechain are simpler to construct, then backward transfers returning assets to the mainchain.
 Here, the receiving chain (mainchain) cannot verify incoming backward transfers easily.
-Zendoo introduces a recursive SNARK proof system, where sidechains periodically generate proofs which are submitted to the mainchain together with a number of backward transfers grouped into Withdrawal Certificates.
+Zendoo introduces a recursive SNARK proof system, where sidechains periodically generate proofs of state transitions.
+Proofs are submitted to the mainchain together with backward transfers which are grouped into *Withdrawal Certificates*, special containers that facilitate a means of communication with the mainchain.

-These proofs allow the mainchain to verify state transitions of the sidechain without monitoring it directly.
+The cryptographic proofs allow the mainchain to verify state transitions of the sidechain without monitoring it directly.
 Some modifications to the mainchain needed to enable this sidechain design are the following.

 ### Sidechain Transactions Commitment

-A new data field called Sidechain Transactions Commitment (SCTxsCommitment) is added to the mainchain [block header](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#the-block-header).
+A new data field called *Sidechain Transactions Commitment* (SCTxsCommitment) is added to the mainchain [block header](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#the-block-header).
 It is the root of a [Merkle tree](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#merkle-trees) whos leaves are made up of sidechain relevant transactions contained in that specific block.
 Including this data in the block header allows sidechain nodes to easily synchronize and verify incoming transactions without the need to transmit the entire mainchain block.

 ### Sidechain Deployment

-A special type of bootstrapping transaction is introduced in which several important parameters of a new sidechain are defined.
-The sidechains identifier `ledgerId` is set, as well as the verifying key to validate incoming withdrawal certificates.
+A special type of bootstrapping transaction is introduced in which several important parameters of new sidechains are defined.
+The sidechain identifier `ledgerId` is set, as well as the verifying key to validate incoming Withdrawal Certificates.
 This bootstrapping transaction also defines how proof data will be provided from sidechain to mainchain with regards to the number and types of included data elements.
 Additionally, the length of a *Withdrawal Epoch* is defined in the bootstrapping transaction.

 ## Forward Transfers

-A forward transfer sends assets from the mainchain to one of its sidechains.
-These transactions, or more specifically, the transaction outputs are unspendable on the mainchain but include some sidechain relevant metadata so they are redeemable on one of the sidechains.
+A forward transfer moves assets from the mainchain to one of its sidechains.
+These transactions, more specifically the transaction outputs, are unspendable on the mainchain but include some metadata so they are redeemable on one of the sidechains.
 It is the responsibility of sidechain nodes to monitor the mainchain for incoming transactions, and include them in a sidechain block.

 > "In general, it looks as follows: an MC to SC transfer is represented by a pair of transactions which we can consider as “sending” and “receiving”.
 “Sending” is done on the mainchain side by means of the forward transfer [...] and “receiving” is done on the sidechain side by means of aggregated ForwardTransfers transaction [...].
 While “sending” destroys coins in the mainchain, “receiving” creates the corresponding number of coins in the sidechain." - [Zendoo protocol](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf)

 ### Initiating a Forward Transfer on the Mainchain

-When users want to transfer coins from main- to a sidechain they create a transaction that differs from a regular transaction, in that the outputs meant to be spendable on the sidechain include some additional data, namely:
+When users want to transfer coins from the mainchain to a sidechain they create a transaction including sidechain relevant data, namely:

 - *ledgerId*: the unique identifier of an active sidechain
-- *amount*: the amount of coins to be transferred
 - *receiverMetadata*: information about the receiver (i.e. the address) and other sidechain relevant data

 Depending on the consensus rules of the given sidechain the `receiverMetadata` entails different types of data.
-This part of the output is not verified by the mainchain, as it is agnostic to the Sidechain Consensus protocol.
+This part of the output is not verified by the mainchain, as it is agnostic to the Sidechain Consensus Protocol.
+Because the mainchain doesn't verify this part, forward transfers with malformatted sidechain addresses will be accepted by the mainchain.
+To avoid a loss of funds, a refund address on the mainchain can be provided.

 When we consider a blockchain running the UTXO model, for instance Horizen or Bitcoin, a "forward output" can be one of many outputs in a regular transaction.
 Not all outputs need to be "forward outputs", e.g. change outputs are needed.